neomutt/neomutt/CONTRIBUTING.md

 Tips for writing good pull requests
 ---------------------------------------

-* The first line should be a short (50 chars or less) summary of your commit message.
+* The first line should be a short (50 characters or less) summary of your commit message.
 If you can't find a short enough one-line summary, split the commit into multiple ones.

 * Keep one line between the one-line summary and the body.